osaidahmed/High-Performance-Video-Streaming-from-QNX-8.0-to-a-Host-PC/README.md

 ---

+### Connection & Data Protocol
+This solution uses a standard TCP socket stream for communication.
+The C client on QNX utilizes the native libsocket library to send a continuous stream of raw, uncompressed 640x480 BGR8888 pixel data.

+The Python server on Windows then uses the standard socket library to receive this data for processing with OpenCV

 ### Run the System

-This step requires running the Python server from your native Windows filesystem to ensure network reliability.

-1. Move the Server Script to Windows
-The Python script must be run from outside the WSL filesystem and run:
+Start the Python Server: Move the Python script to the native Windows filesystem and run the qnx_stream_receiver.py script.

 ```powershell
 python qnx_stream_receiver.py
 ```
-The server is now listening.

-#### Run the Client (from QNX)
+It will begin listening for a connection.

-From your WSL terminal, use `scp` to transfer the compiled `camera_streamer` binary to your QNX device.
+Run the QNX Client: From your WSL terminal, transfer the compiled camera_streamer binary to your QNX device (e.g., via scp) and execute it.

-SSH into your QNX device from WSL and execute the binary.

 A new window managed by OpenCV should now appear on your Windows desktop, displaying the live video stream.

+### Why the Server Must Run on Windows

+The Python server script must be run from the native Windows filesystem (e.g., C:\) to ensure network reliability.
+Running it from within the WSL filesystem fails because WSL2's isolated virtual network makes it inaccessible to other devices on the LAN.
+Workarounds like netsh port forwarding are notoriously unreliable and can lead to silent connection failures.
+Bypassing the WSL networking stack entirely by running the server natively on Windows is the solution used in this project.